twistedfall/opencv-rust/TROUBLESHOOTING.md

    Look for `Selected GCC installation` and `#include <...> search starts here` to get the sense of what system toolchain is used by clang.
 Refer to this [issue](https://github.com/twistedfall/opencv-rust/issues/322) for more fixes and workarounds.

+10. Using a language server IDE on macOS you're getting `dyld: Library not loaded` error from `rust-analyzer`

+    Check this [issue](https://github.com/twistedfall/opencv-rust/issues/592) for some ready-made configurations for VSCode and Zed.

 ## Reporting issues

 If you still have trouble using the crate after going through the Troubleshooting steps please fill free to